CamaraLab/CAJAL/docs/benchmarking.rst

 - Does cell morphology have explanatory power with regards to the value of :math:`f`?

-We implement and offer a statistical test which represents one formalization of these ideas, the *graph Laplacian*, building on work by He, Cai and Niyogi (`Laplacian Score for Feature Selection
+We implement and offer a statistical test which represents one formalization of these ideas, the *Laplacian score*, building on work by He, Cai and Niyogi (`Laplacian Score for Feature Selection
 <https://proceedings.neurips.cc/paper/2005/hash/b5b03f06271f8917685d14cea7c6c50a-Abstract.html>`_);
 see also `Multi-modal analysis and integration of single-cell morphological data <https://www.biorxiv.org/content/10.1101/2022.05.19.492525v3.full>`_.